CarlosNunes1999/interview-test/README.md

 - [How to Submit](https://github.com/ashleyswanson360-org/beier360-interview-test/blob/main/README.md#how-to-submit)
 - [Support](https://github.com/ashleyswanson360-org/beier360-interview-test/blob/main/README.md#support)

+## Toughts

 ## Setup Guide
 To complete the test, you will be creating your own private repository from a template.

 1. View this repository on GitHub, and click "Use this template".
 2. Make sure the "Owner" is set to your **personal GitHub account**.
 3. Make sure the "Visibility" is set to **Private**.
 4. Give it a name and click "Create repository from template".

 ## Project Structure
 The app is a modified version of the default Xamarin.Forms project.
 The solution consists of five projects.